Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/README.md

-This is the examples list.
 Here you can find a representation of almost all the types of calculations that you can perform with `gmx_MMPBSA`.
-Although each example focuses on specific cases, you can use `gmx_MMPBSA` on systems that combine a number of characteristics (i.e. metalloprotein-ligand complex, Protein-DNA-ligand, etc.)
+Although each example focuses on specific cases, you can use `gmx_MMPBSA` on systems that combine a number of characteristics (i.e. metalloprotein-ligand complex, Protein-DNA-ligand, etc.).
+Several types of calculations (e.g. GB/ Alanine scanning/Per-residue decomposition; PB/Interaction Entropy/Per-wise decomposition) can be also performed in the same run for a specific system.

 ## Analysis